Saacman/tae/docs/linux/wsl_w11.md

 ## Introduction

-WSL (Windows subsytem for linux) is a compability layer that enables you to use Linux tools without the need to dual-boot.
-The latest version of WSL 2 on windows 11 includes native support for graphic apps, which simplifies the work flow integration.
+WSL (Windows Subsytem for Linux) is a compatibility layer that enables you to use Linux tools without the need to dual-boot.
+The latest version of WSL 2 on Windows 11 includes native support for graphic apps, which simplifies the work flow integration.

 ## Requirements

-If you are using windows 11, no extra requirements are needed.
+If you are using Windows 11, no extra requirements are needed.
 Just in case, is recommended to run Windows Update before continuing with this guide.
 The version of windows used was 21H2 Build 22000.675.

 ![](../../assets/img/winverw11.png)

 ## Installation

-Using the start menu, search for powershell and selec `Run as administrator`.
+Using the start menu, search for PowerShell and select `Run as administrator`.
 ![](../../assets/img/powershellw11.png)

 Then run the following command: